mcsrainbow/mcsrainbow.github.io/en/2022/01/my-2021-year-in-review/index.md

 6. 🏆 Got 3 certifications: AWS-SAP, ITIL, and CKA
 7. 💸 Awarded the MSTAR and promoted as AVP(Assistant Vice President) in the company

-I have also started to lose weight🏃and learn Cybersecurity for the CISSP.
-And the most important is that I have unlocked my thirst of knowledge and could not stop learning☀️.
+I have also started to lose weight 🏃 and learn Cybersecurity for the CISSP.
+And the most important is that I have unlocked my thirst of knowledge and could not stop learning ☀️.